noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - in http mode they should `generally` be equal as well
 - ssl-default-bind-ciphers: efault string describing the list of cipher algorithms ("cipher suite") that are negotiated during the SSL/TLS handshake up to TLSv1.2

-### observability/monitoring

-- log: startup|runtime warnings & errors; specify which syslog to use (e.g. Syslog/journald); Enable per-instance logging of events and traffic.
-  - you need to setup the syslog daemon in order to read logs output by haproxy
-  - log stdout: likely what you want
-  - log /dev/log: traditional nix socket where Syslog & journald listen
-  - log local0: syslog facility for custom use
-  - log global: informs frontends to use the log setting defined in the global section

 ### haproxy

 - stats socket: enables the runtime api, accepts same values as `bind`